EngineeringSoftware/exli/README.md

 ### Usage

+- For every command, append `--help` to see the usage and options.

 #### (Optional) Find the target statements.

 It will help EvoSuite reduce the search scope.
 Otherwise, EvoSuite will generate tests on the whole project, which may take a long time (~2 min * number of classes).